edwardlavender/flapper/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/flapper)](https://cran.r-project.org/package=flapper)

-[`flapper`](https://edwardlavender.github.io/flapper/) is an `R` package which provides tools for passive acoustic telemetry (PAT) data.
-The package has been particularly motivated by the collection of new acoustic and archival data from a Critically Endangered elasmobranch, the flapper skate (*Dipturus intermedius*), off the west coast of Scotland where a static PAT array has been established to examine the movements of individuals within a Marine Protected Area.
+[`flapper`](https://edwardlavender.github.io/flapper/) is an `R` package which provides tools for passive acoustic telemetry data.
+The package has been particularly motivated by the collection of acoustic and archival data from a Critically Endangered elasmobranch, the flapper skate (*Dipturus intermedius*), off the west coast of Scotland where a static passive acoustic telemetry array was established to examine the movements of individuals within a Marine Protected Area.
-[`flapper`](https://edwardlavender.github.io/flapper/) has been designed to complement existing packages for the analyses of these data (e.g. [VTrack](https://github.com/RossDwyer/VTrack), [glatos](https://gitlab.oceantrack.org/GreatLakes/glatos) and [fishtrack3d](https://github.com/aspillaga/fishtrack3d) and [actel](https://github.com/hugomflavio/actel)), with a particular focus on the provision of tools that integrate PAT and archival data for improved inference of patterns of space use, including for pelagic and benthic/demersal species.
+[`flapper`](https://edwardlavender.github.io/flapper/) has been designed to complement existing packages for the analysis of these data (e.g. [VTrack](https://github.com/RossDwyer/VTrack), [glatos](https://gitlab.oceantrack.org/GreatLakes/glatos) and [fishtrack3d](https://github.com/aspillaga/fishtrack3d) and [actel](https://github.com/hugomflavio/actel)), with a particular focus on the provision of movement modelling methods for passive acoustic telemetry systems that permit the reconstruction of fine-scale movement paths and emergent patterns of space use.
 To this end, [`flapper`](https://edwardlavender.github.io/flapper/) contains functions in the following themes: